PromoterTools/iPromArchaea/README.md

 <span style="color:gray;">A deep learning webserver for identifying archaeal promoter sequences with high accuracy.</span>

 ---
+## 🖥️ Updated
+We have updated our webserver link https://1289db90d996.ngrok-free.app/
 ## 🔍 Overview

 **iProm-Archaea** is a CNN-based tool designed to detect **promoter sequences in archaea**, using optimal 6-mer encoding.
-It outperforms existing methods in accuracy, precision, and AUC, and is freely available via [webserver](https://61dc-58-251-166-12.ngrok-free.app/) and GitHub.
+It outperforms existing methods in accuracy, precision, and AUC, and is freely available via [webserver](https://1289db90d996.ngrok-free.app/) and GitHub.

 We also annotate **~586,455 promoter sequences** from **478 archaeal genomes**, contributing a significant resource for the community.